List of Anita Blake: Vampire Hunter characters: Colin

 Master Vampire of the city of Myerton, Tennessee.
 He was not convinced when Anita came to rescue Richard from jail that she did not mean to replace him with Asher, who came with her.
 He decided to challenge Anita and lost nearly half his vampires during their first encounter.

 He was a nighthag – a vampire who could cause and feed on fear.
-Damian described his former master to have the same ability.
+Damian described his former master as having the same ability.
 He also said they carry around a constant aura of fear that can't be turned off.

 Colin had Barnaby use his ability of infectious rot on Nathaniel, which nearly made him rot from the inside out, but Anita saved him with the help of Asher and Damian.
 Supposedly it was a compliment, the torturing or infecting of Nathaniel because if Colin did not believe Anita could have saved Nathaniel, Colin wouldn't have infected him.

 Colin had a human servant named Nikki, who was a native-American necromancer, but not as powerful as Anita.
 Colin died after Anita killed Nikki.